Skip to main content

 About Cape Horn

-Cape Horn Biosphere Reserve, designated by UNESCO in 2005, encompasses 49,000 square kilometers of islands, channels, and ocean in southern Chile, including the legendary Cape Horn itself—the southernmost headland of the Tierra del Fuego archipelago at 55°59'S. The reserve protects one of the world's most remote and pristine wilderness areas, characterized by subantarctic climate, constant strong winds, and cold ocean currents.
-The area includes the Alberto de Agostini National Park and numerous smaller protected areas, safeguarding unique ecosystems where southern beech forests meet the sea and support exceptional biodiversity.
+Cape Horn Biosphere Reserve, designated by UNESCO in 2005, encompasses approximately 49,000 square kilometres of islands, channels, and ocean in southern Chile, including the legendary Cape Horn itself — the southernmost headland of the Tierra del Fuego archipelago at around 55°58'S. [1] Cabo de Hornos National Park, established in 1945, covers 63,093 hectares at the heart of this reserve.
+[2] The reserve protects one of the world's most remote and pristine wilderness areas, characterized by subantarctic climate, constant strong winds, and cold ocean currents.
+The area includes Alberto de Agostini National Park and safeguards unique ecosystems where southern beech forests meet the sea and support exceptional biodiversity.
 The reserve holds profound maritime history as the traditional sailing route between the Atlantic and Pacific oceans before the Panama Canal.

 Wildlife Ecosystems